 6.2 Fees for Non-Executive Directors

-Non-Executive Directors are paid yearly fees as recommended by the Nomination and Remuneration Committee to the Board for shareholders’ approval at the AGM.
+Non-Executive Directors are paid yearly fees as recommended by the Nominating and Remuneration Committee to the Board for shareholders’ approval at the AGM.

 6.3 Meeting Allowances for Non-Executive Directors

 Attendance allowances are also paid to the Non-Executive Directors for each Board or Committee meeting they attend.

 Benefits payable to the Directors as recommended by the Nominating and Remuneration Committee to the Board (if any) shall be approved by the shareholders at a general meeting.

 7.0 Relationship With Management